Abinayarajendran25/Dowhitle-internship-progress/README.md

 # Day 24 - 05 June 2026
 # Learned Today
 - Today, I worked on the Project Manager Agent module of the Multi-Agent AI Development Assistant project.
 I designed the agent workflow, analyzed project planning and task allocation processes, and studied how the agent coordinates communication between different AI agents.
 This helped me understand multi-agent orchestration and workflow management using LangGraph, LangChain, and Google ADK.
+# Day 25 - 06 June 2026
+# Learned Today
+The Project Manager Agent is an AI-powered system that acts as the central controller of a multi-agent environment.
+It analyzes user requirements, creates project plans, assigns tasks to specialized agents, coordinates workflows, and monitors project progress to ensure successful project completion.